 “While these challenges may seem daunting, they can also be seen as opportunities for global cooperation and progress.
 By working together, the international community can address these issues at the Astana International Forum and contribute to a more stable, equitable, and prosperous world for all”, President Tokayev highlighted.

-While the concrete programme and list of speakers are yet to be announced, registrations are already opened on the Forum’s website, all concerned stakeholders being invited to sign up for “an excellent dialogue to cooperate in identifying explicit and actionable solutions to shared global challenges”.
+The programme is packed with plenary sessions, over 40 panel discussions, as well as several side events, all concerned stakeholders being invited to sign up for “an excellent dialogue to cooperate in identifying explicit and actionable solutions to shared global challenges”.